tealblu/tealblu.github.io/content/about.md

 showToc: true
 ---

 Hey there!
-I'm Indigo - a computer science grad from Clemson with experience in software development, computer vision, AI, and IT support.
-I'm a quick learner who enjoys taking on new challenges and responsibilities - in my current role at Bosch, I took responsibility for all computer vision systems on the production line within a month of starting my job.
-Since then, I've made continuous improvements to our vision and software systems, leading to a savings of over $500k annually.
+I'm Indigo - a computer scientist and engineer hailing from Greenville, South Carolina.
+I'm a quick learner who enjoys taking on new challenges and responsibilities - in a past job, I took responsibility for all computer vision systems on the production line within a month of starting my job, made continuous improvements to their vision and software systems, and achieved a savings of over $500k annually.
+At my current role at Diesel Laptops, I work on reverse engineering vehicle networks and full-stack software development - C# most of the time, although in my personal work I usually use Python.
 Outside of work, I've taken on leadership roles in academic, professional, social, and political organizations throughout my life.
-In my free time, I love listening to and learning to play new music, spending time with my friends, and working on  my car and bicycle.
+In my free time, [listening to music](https://open.spotify.com/playlist/656lQkm7XFtA2iW0l984Ya?si=e5cac729d762427f), spending time with my friends, and working on my car ([2005 Saab 9-2X Aero](https://www.caranddriver.com/reviews/a15133083/2005-saab-9-2x-aero-road-test/) - if you know you know!).
 Let's connect!

 # Work experience
+### Diesel Laptops LLC - Vehicle Software Engineer
+**Irmo, SC, USA (Remote)**
+**August 2024 - Present**
+- Spearheaded development of Diesel Laptops’s revolutionary vehicle diagnostics platform [Diesel Explorer](https://www.diesellaptops.com/products/diesel-explorer).
+- Took ownership of - and completed - projects involving vehicle networks (CAN, OBD, WWH, UDS, etc), API services, and customer feature requests.
+- Reverse-engineered manufacturer-specific communication protocols and implemented cost-saving solutions for replacing OEM software tools.
+- Ensured ongoing software evolution, from memory optimization to multithreading to UI improvements.

 ### Robert Bosch Inc. – Engineer (Software/AOI)
 **Anderson, SC, USA**
-**March 2023 - Present**
+**March 2023 - August 2024**
 - Took sole responsibility for all computer vision systems and all related infrastructure in the LTCC production line, utilizing tools from Stratus Vision, Teledyne, ATMO, and our locally-designed LUCA computer vision platform.
 - Performed maintenance and spearheaded ongoing improvement of computer vision systems through projects such as AI implementation, statistical analysis, database management, and more.
 - Provided the department with local support for developing and maintaining software projects involving C++, C#, Python, Excel, R, JavaScript, and MS SQL Server.